Smiling Man

 Some patients require preparatory work such as tooth extraction, bone grafting, or periodontal treatment before we are able to proceed with implant placement.
 We will factor a healing period into your treatment timeline to ensure that your mouth is at its healthiest before receiving implants.

-Implant placement
+Implant Placement

 Your dentist will numb the treatment area to ensure your comfort during the procedure.
 We offer sedation as an option for patients who are especially anxious about their treatment or have difficulty sitting for long periods of time.
 Small incisions will be made along your gums to allow access to the points in your jaw where we will place the titanium implants.
 Once the implants are secure, the incisions will be closed.

-Healing period
+Healing Period

 The initial healing period typically takes between three to six months to allow for osseointegration, or the fusion of the implants with your jawbone.
 We can provide you with a temporary restorative piece to wear during the healing process.

-Abutment placement
+Abutment Placement

-During a second minor surgery, abutments will be attached to the implants to provide connection between the implants and your restorations.
+During a second minor surgery, abutments will be attached to the implants to provide a connection between the implants and your restorations.

 It takes around two weeks for the gums to fully heal after abutment placement.

-Restoration placement
+Restoration Placement

 Providing the Finest Dental Care to the Montgomery Area